sithmel/async-deco/README.md

 The argument:
 * getKey function [optional]: it runs against the original arguments and returns the key used for creating different queues of execution.
 If it is missing there will be only one execution queue.

-It logs "dedupe" whenever is calling more than one callback with the same results.
+It logs "dedupe-queue" when a function is queued waiting for the result from another function.
-{len: number of function call saved, key: cache key}
+{key: cache key}

 Utilities
 =========